 No doubt there were circles in which make-up was freely used but it certainly was not in ours, and the flasks and jars contained eau-de-cologne rather than scent, and cold cream as a general lubricant.
 People who suffered from chapped hands carried glycerine.
 I had never seen or heard of foundation medium until I went to Paris and then my room-mate and I dashingly brought the smallest-sized tube of Pond’s Vanishing Cream, which we shared.
 This was a great advance because the powder stuck to our noses and we need not so often squint down with one eye to see if they had acquired the shine which was so much frowned-upon.

 Vanishing creams can also be called stearate creams.
 Chemically they are an oil-in-water emulsion consisting of a stearic acid, an alkali, a polyol and water.
 The alkali forms a soap with some of the stearic acid thereby producing an emulsion.
-The polyol (e.g. glycerin) makes the cream more spreadable and acts as a humectant to help prevent the cream from drying out and cracking during storage in its container; packaging the cream in a screw top jar or tube was also important in maintaining its water content.
+The polyol (e.g. glycerin) makes the cream more spreadable and acts as a humectant to help prevent the cream from drying out and cracking during storage in its container; packaging the cream in a screw top jar or tube was also important in maintaining its water content while in the container.
 The product was noted for its smooth, dry feel on the skin and its pearly sheen.

 Some early forms used carbonates or bicarbonates as the alkali.
 These release carbon dioxide during the production process resulting in a foamy consistency.
 Some of the carbon dioxide will quickly escape but small bubbles will remain and, in time, will rise to the top of the mixture causing the cream to sink.
-Using hydroxides as the alkali avoided this problem and potassium hydroxide became a favourite in many formulations.
+Using hydroxides as the alkali avoided this problem and potassium hydroxide became a favoured ingredient in many formulations.